tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Usage</td>
 			<td>Common (= vernacular) names of the subject in one or several languages.
-The ISO language name should be given in parentheses after the name if not all names are given by values of the Metadata Language term.</td>
+The ISO 639-1 language code SHOULD be given in parentheses after the name if not all names are given by values of the Metadata Language term.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>